Ageism: Stereotyping

-Stereotyping is a tool of cognition which involves categorizing into groups and attributing characteristics to these groups.
-Stereotypes are necessary for processing huge volumes of information which would otherwise overload a person and are generally accurate descriptors of group characteristics, though some stereotypes are inaccurate.
-However, they can cause harm when the content of the stereotype is incorrect with respect to most of the group or where a stereotype is so strongly held that it overrides evidence which shows that an individual does not conform to it.
-For example, age-based stereotypes prime one to draw very different conclusions when one sees an older and a younger adult with, say, back pain or a limp.
-One might well assume that the younger person's condition is temporary and treatable, following an accident, while the older person's condition is chronic and less susceptible to intervention.
-On average, this might be true, but plenty of older people have accidents and recover quickly and very young people (such as infants, toddlers, and small children) can become permanently disabled in the same situation.
-This assumption may have no consequence if one makes it in the blink of an eye as one is passing someone in the street, but if it is held by a health professional offering treatment or managers thinking about occupational health, it could inappropriately influence their actions and lead to age-related discrimination.
+Stereotyping is a tool of cognition that involves categorizing into groups and attributing characteristics to these groups.
+Stereotypes are necessary for processing huge volumes of information, which would otherwise overload a person.
+They are generally accurate descriptors of group characteristics, though some stereotypes are inaccurate.
+However, they can cause harm when the content of the stereotype is incorrect concerning most of the group or where a stereotype held too heavily overrides evidence which shows that an individual does not conform to it.
+For example, age-based stereotypes may cause one to draw very different conclusions when one sees an older and a younger adult with, for example, back pain or a limp.
+One might assume that following an accident, the younger person's condition is temporary and treatable, while the older person's condition is chronic and less susceptible to intervention.
+While this might generally be true, many elderly individuals recover quickly from accidents, and conversely, very young people—such as infants, toddlers, and small children—can become permanently disabled under similar circumstances.
+This assumption may not matter in casual encounters, like passing someone on the street.
+However, if held by healthcare professionals or managers responsible for occupational health, it could lead to inappropriate actions and age-related discrimination.

-Managers have been accused, by Erdman Palmore, as stereotyping older workers as being resistant to change, not creative, cautious, slow to make judgments, lower in physical capacity, uninterested in technological change, and difficult to train.
-Another example is when people are rude to children because of their high pitched voice, even if they are kind and courteous.
-A review of the research literature related to age stereotypes in the workplace was published in 2009 in the Journal of Management.
+Erdman Palmore has accused managers of stereotyping older workers as being resistant to change, uncreative, cautious, slow to make judgments, lower in physical capacity, uninterested in technological change, and hard to train.
+Another example is when people are rude to children because of their high-pitched voices, even if they are kind and courteous.
+In 2009, the Journal of Management published a review of the research literature on age stereotypes in the workplace.

-Contrary to common and more obvious forms of stereotyping, such as racism and sexism, ageism is more resistant to change.
-For instance, if a child believes in an ageist idea against the elderly, fewer people correct them, and, as a result, individuals grow up believing in ageist ideas, even elders themselves.
-In other words, ageism can become a self-fulfilling prophecy.
+Contrary to more overt forms of stereotyping, such as racism and sexism, ageism tends to be more resistant to change.
+For example, if a child holds ageist beliefs about the elderly, they are less likely to be corrected by others.
+Consequently, individuals may grow up internalizing these ageist ideas, including elderly individuals themselves.
+In this way, ageism can become a self-fulfilling prophecy.